isaid22/CUDA-examples/Memory-Allocation/memory-allocation.md

 ## Instruction

-The source code is in `Memory-Allocation` directory.
+The source code for this exercise is [here](./allocation.cu).

-To run the source code, go to `Memory-Allocation` directory:
+To run the source code, make sure you are in `Memory-Allocation` directory and then compile the code:
 ```
 nvcc -o allcation allocation.cu
 ```

 Then in the same directory, run the executable:
 ```
-allocation
+./allocation
 ```

 and expect output such as this: